-The SMART Goal Strategies and Actions Towards Attaining Commitments
+The SMART Goal Strategies and Actions Towards Attaining Commitments have been completed by building and district leaders, including, but not limited to:

-- Incremental goals towards meeting DI targets. - □ Strategies, actions, and resources towards meeting DI targets. - $\hfill\square$ How all goals and strategies will be measured/assessed.
+- □ Incremental goals towards meeting DI targets. - □ Strategies, actions, and resources towards meeting DI targets. - □ How all goals and strategies will be measured/assessed.